markjnkim/es_mod/01-html/content/step-3-hero.md

 We must place our `<div>` tags carefully to ensure that they are nested within the section element.

-> **Heads Up**: HTML works on a relatively simple set of rules.
+HTML works on a relatively simple set of rules.
 One important rule is that both the opening and closing tags of an element must be completely contained inside the parent element.
 Meaning if an opening tag is contained within an element, the closing tag must be as well.

 **INCORRECT**